-In the first trace underneath the global timeline, all seizure marker, user defied markers and file markers are shown as little triangles.
+In the first trace underneath the global timeline, all seizure markers, user-defined markers and file markers are shown as little triangles.
 These markers can also be found in the marker list.
 The color of the triangle gives information about the marker type.
-In particular, seizure markers are shown that are automatically detected by the UNEEG EpiSight seizure detection.
-There are three different types of seizure markers:
+In principle, the markers that are shown, are those that are automatically detected by the seizure detection.

-By clicking on the marker, the marker in the marker list will be selected and the raw EEG at this time will be shown in the EEG traces below.
+By clicking on a triangle, the corresponding marker in the marker list will be selected and the raw EEG at this time will be shown in the EEG traces below.